AvoMandjian/agency-agents/README.md

 ## 🚀 What Is This?

-Born from a Reddit thread and months of iteration, **The Agency** is a collection of 51 meticulously crafted AI agent personalities.
+**The Flutter Agency** is a collection of 51 meticulously crafted Flutter-specialized AI agent personalities.
 Each agent is:

-- **🎯 Specialized**: Deep expertise in their domain (not generic prompt templates)
+- **🎯 Flutter-Specialized**: Deep expertise in Flutter/Dart, BLoC patterns, Mason bricks, and cross-platform development
-- **🧠 Personality-Driven**: Unique voice, communication style, and approach
+- **🧠 Personality-Driven**: Unique voice, communication style, and Flutter-focused approach
-- **📋 Deliverable-Focused**: Real code, processes, and measurable outcomes
+- **📋 Deliverable-Focused**: Real Flutter/Dart code, BLoC patterns, Mason brick workflows, and measurable outcomes
-- **✅ Production-Ready**: Battle-tested workflows and success metrics
+- **✅ Production-Ready**: Battle-tested Flutter development workflows and success metrics

-**Think of it as**: Assembling your dream team, except they're AI specialists who never sleep, never complain, and always deliver.
+**Think of it as**: Assembling your dream Flutter development team, except they're AI specialists who master BLoC, know every pub.dev package, and deliver production-ready Flutter apps.

 ---